The Buoys (Australian band): History

 In February 2020, the Buoys played at the last-ever Party in the Paddock festival.
 They performed as support to Violent Soho at the Lansdowne Hotel.
 They were described by NME's David James Young as "a band that has been asserting themselves as one of Sydney's great indie-rock hopes."
 The group were signed to Spunk!
 Records and issued their seventh single, "Wah", in April.
 Young observed, "[it] is one of the shortest and fastest songs the band has ever released – a throwback to mid-90s riot-grrrl and 80s punk."
 Hayden Davies of Pilerats felt the song was "a perfect example of their brilliance and the exact type of work they're putting out to ensure their space in tomorrow's music world."

 The band released their second EP, All This Talking Gets Us Nowhere, in July 2020.
 They launched it with two sold-out shows at the Lansdowne Hotel in August 2020.
 They followed with a third EP, Unsolicited Advice for Your DIY Disaster, in October 2021.
 Chanel Issa of Hysteria Magazine highlighted the tracks, "Car Park", "Lie to Me Again" and "Drive Me Home" as stand-outs.
-During March and April 2023 the Buoys and Eliza & The Delusionals are due to co-headline an Australian east coast tour.
+During March and April 2023 the Buoys and Eliza & The Delusionals co-headlined an Australian east coast tour.
+In that year the Buoys playing "I Want You" was used in an ad for Fox League's coverage of NRLW.

+Band members announced in May 2024 that their debut album, Lustre, was due to be released in July.
+Simultaneously they issued another single, "Check Mate", which is a collaboration with alternative rocker, Alex Lahey.
+Lustre, which includes previously released singles, was recorded with Chris Collins in Northern Rivers, New South Wales.